 • If you’re training during the postpartum period

-• Bodyweight of both you and baby
+• The weight of you and your baby

 We recommend starting by determining your protein intake, moving on to fat intake, and then filling your remaining calories with carbohydrates.